Review: XE Money Transfer

 - Confirm your transfer.
 Make sure to double-check the exchange rate in case it has changed.
 You'll also want to make sure all of your recipient's information is correct, as cancelling the transfer later on is difficult.

 - Transfer the funds to XE.
 XE will give you details so you can transfer money into its local bank account.
 This information will be on your PDF confirmation.

 - XE sends your transfer.
 XE will complete the transfer once it receives the money.
 You can track this through your email updates or your online account.

 What is XE's background?

 XE was established in Canada in 1993 by two high school friends and has since grown into one of the world's leading currency rate providers.
 XE offers currency exchange tools and services to customers around the world.

 Euronet acquired XE in 2015, where it joined other electronic payment and transaction companies.
-Other than XE's Canadian headquarters, it has other international offices in Australia, New Zealand, the UK and the US.
+Other than XE's Canadian headquarters, it has international offices in Australia, New Zealand, the UK and the US.

 In a nutshell